HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/adsyslog.md

 -   **SystemOut.log**

-    Contains information that is useful to monitor the health of the HCL WebEngine server and all running processes.
+    This file contains information that is useful to monitor the health of the HCL WebEngine server and all running processes.

 -   **messages.log**